 \subsection{Transition probabilities}

-After taking a decision, the only statistic elements of the next state are new arrivals of different patient priorities.
+After making a decision, the only statistical elements of the next state are new arrivals of different patient priorities.
 The arrivals follow Poisson distribution.
 Let $x'_i$ be the new arrivals of the next day.
 Thus, the state transition takes the form